nitishkr72/mini-page-builder/README.md

     - SideToolbar               # contain blocks, buttons to clear and export data

         Used Components
-        - DraggableButtons      # Custom cumponent button that can be dragged
+        - DraggableButtons      # Custom component button that can be dragged
         - button                # native button to add functionality like export and clear
 ```